-The graph is the household affordability curve the lower income ranges spends 5% on telec official household expenditure survey) the household can afford mobile services.
-Since pre-paid ARPUs in South Africa curre are already serving many households in the lc to achieving universal service.
+The graph is the household affordability curve the lower income ranges spends 5% on telec official household expenditure survey) the household can afford mobile services Since pre-paid ARPUs in South Africa curre are already serving many households in the lc to achieving universal service.
 At least one of tariff that allows customers to stay connect outgoing calls.
-South Africa's individual mathousehold penetration is estimated to be 85-9
+South Africa's individual ma household penetration is estimated to be 85-9

-Taking the Philippines as a lower income more population percentage potential for connecting the lowest income peopulation.
-Current pre-paid monthly are between US\$ 5-6 and the lowest monthly pre-paid tariff for low-usage customers is US\$ 1.24.
+10 20 30 40 50 60 70 80 90 100 Taking the Philippines as a lower income mo Penetration Percentage potential for connecting the lowest income people.
+Current pre-paid monthly AKPUs are between US\$ 5-6 and the lowest monthly pre-paid tariff for low-usage customers is US\$ 1.24.
 The leading Philippine operators are highly innovative and profitable, even at low ARPUs.
 They have achieved network coverage to over 99% of population, 40% market penetration and an estimated 67% household penetration.
 They have offered a range of innovative products such as micro top-ups (less than US\$ 1.00) and e-banking geared to the needs of low-income and rural users, as well as important internal cost-saving measures which include the popular e-Load (electronic top-up) feature.